coatespt/cursor-twitter/SESSION_NOTES.md

 - The Busywords should be ordered on that basis.

 ### Bubble Size Range Is Still A Mess
-- The smallest bubbles are way too big.
+- The smallest bubbles are still way too big.
 - When computed in proportion to Z, the smallest Z should be sought out, perhaps in config?
 The bubbles should be in proportion to that baseline.
 As it is, if the smallest Z is ten, the smallest bubbble will be twice the size of the smallest bubble in a run where the smallest Z is 5.